 Its minimalist design was the brainchild of German architect, Ludwig Mies van der Rohe, as he sought to create a building that expressed functionality and simplicity in its appearance.
 The exterior design is not this building’s only marvel, as its frame consists of an ingenious combination of a steel skeleton and a concrete core to create vertical and horizontal strength.

 Located in Lubbock, Texas, the Steel House was designed by the famous steel sculptor, Robert Bruno.
 This building was an opportunity for Bruno to take his knack for creating awesome steel structures to a much larger scale, as discussed by 12 Most.
 This dome-shaped building was constructed using 110 tons of steel and stands as one of the most unique steel buildings ever constructed.

 U.S. Steel Tower

-Pennsylvania's Steel Tower is the most notable building on Pittsburgh's skyline and was formerly the tallest building in the state.
-Its name represents the U.S. Steel Corporation that constructed it as well as the large amount of steel from which it was built.
+Pennsylvania’s Steel Tower is the most notable building on Pittsburgh’s skyline and was formerly the tallest building in the state.
+Its name represents the U.S. Steel Corporation that constructed it as well as a large amount of steel from which it was built.
 Its design is a wonder in itself as it has the largest roof of any structure of its height and was the first building constructed using liquid-fireproofed columns.

-Steel stands as one of the most popular building materials in United States.
+Steel stands as one of the most popular building materials in the United States.
 It has served as the basis for American industry and business and as a result has been utilized in creating some of the most famous structures in U.S. history.